Orthopaedic Surgery Sports Medicine Fellowship

 Location: Cincinnati, Ohio

 Beacon Orthopaedics & Sports Medicine has four locations in the Cincinnati area.
 Fellow(s) will train at two of the main facilities, Beacon Summit Woods in Sharonville and Beacon West in Cincinnati.
 The fellowship is balanced between these two clinical office settings and two ambulatory surgery centers.
 One of the highlights for our fellows will be the opportunity to gain considerable experience in the two clinics.
 The two out-patient surgery centers, rehabilitation centers and D-1 Sports Training center are in the same facility as both Beacon medical office(s) making for even more convenience during the fellows’ training.
 The fellows will work with six orthopedic surgery attendings and one primary care sports medicine attending.
 One of the strengths of our program is the training the fellows will receive by working with a group of diversely-trained faculty.

 The fellowship is an extremely active surgical experience at both Beacon ambulatory surgery centers with a balanced exposure to open and closed surgical treatment of the shoulder, elbow, knee, foot/ankle, hand, and hip with an emphasis on open reconstruction of the elbow.
-The fellow will also conduct surgery with the attending at two major Cincinnati hospitals, West Chester Hospital and TriHealth Good Samaritan and TriHealth Bethesda North Hospital.
+The fellow will also conduct surgery with his/her attending at several major Cincinnati hospitals to include UC West Chester Hospital, TriHealth Good Samaritan and Bethesda North Hospitals, and The Christ Hospital.

 Timothy E. Kremchek, M D, Medical and Fellowship Director; Orthopaedic Surgery Sports Medicine Clinical Faculty, Research, and Educational Program Instructor, Medical Director for the Cincinnati Reds.